“Let the Glacier Cool” Conservation & Education Programme

 On March 20 to 21, 2025, Chinese Glaciologists, Meteorologists and Expert Representatives, including Professor Yao Tandong, Professor Li Zhongqin, Professor Wang Feiteng etc., attended a High-level Event at the UNESCO Headquarters in Paris to jointly celebrate the First World Day for Glaciers and World Water Day 2025, and Mr. Yao Tandong made a speech for Session 1 – Scientific Research: Cryosphere Observation and Modelling.
 As part of the International Year of Glaciers’ Preservation 2025, a joint celebration of the World Day for Glaciers and World Water Day highlights the accelerating threat of glacier melt and its impact on water security, communities and ecosystems.
 With glaciers melting at record rates, the joint celebration will highlight the importance of “White Giants” as guardians of the “World’s Water Tower” for the billions of people who depend on them.

-Will Legend Starts from Xinjiang Tianshan No. 1 Glacier and Sichuan Dagu Glacier
+“Let the Glacier Cool” Starts from Xinjiang Tianshan Glacier No. 1 and Sichuan Dagu Glacier

-Sichuan Dagu Glacier: In 2024, Global Glacier Casualty List (GGCL) project highlights 18 renowned glaciers worldwide, chosen due to their impending disappearance and their significant scientific and economic value, to raise awareness on the drastic changes glaciers are undergoing and the urgency of their preservation.
-Dagu Glacier is the only glacier from China included in the list.
+In 2024, Sichuan Dagu Glacier was selected by the World Glacier Monitoring Service and UNESCO as a global priority glacier for rescue.
+In the same year, the Global Glacier Casualty List (GGCL) highlights 18 renowned glaciers worldwide, chosen due to their impending disappearance and their significant scientific and economic value, to raise awareness on the drastic changes glaciers are undergoing and the urgency of their preservation.
+Dagu Glacier is the only glacier from China included in the list is projected to disappear by 2030.
+In May 2025, at the first UN International High-Level Conference on Glacier Preservation held in Tajikistan, the Chinese government delegation cited the protection of Dagu Glacier as a typical case of China’s implementation of UN initiatives.

-Will Legend “Green-blueprint – Greenhouse Cooling Patch SDG7™” supports green economy, green financing (climate financing) and clean energy, reducing carbon emissions and responding to climate change.
-Will legends also supports the Belt and Road Initiative to cooperate with developing countries, especially in developing green energy industries (such as solar, wind and hydropower projects, and digital management to increase the proportion of renewable energy generation), agricultural production capacity and ecological construction cooperation, helping traditional industries to achieve green and low-carbon transformation, transforming them into green industries and building sustainable business models.
-At the same time, we also strongly advocate green enterprises, including new energy vehicles (NEV) and industry chains to deeply participate in the ESG work of society and the community, on the one hand, to practice corporate social responsibility (CSR), on the other hand, to achieve the policy of corporate economic sustainability, jointly accelerate the green forwarding process, enable the world to reduce carbon emissions faster, achieve the “3060” carbon peak and carbon neutrality goals, and promote and promote sustainability of humans and nature.
+“Green-blueprint 1.5°C” supports green development, fostering green economy, green financing (climate financing), new energy, green industries, ecological tourism, etc., reduce carbon emissions and respond to climate change.
+Supporting the Belt and Road Initiative to cooperate with developing countries, especially in developing green energy industries (such as solar, wind and hydropower projects, and digital management to increase the proportion of renewable energy generation), agricultural production capacity and ecological construction cooperation, helping traditional industries to achieve green transition, transforming them into green industries and building sustainable business models.
+At the same time, we also strongly advocate green enterprises, and industry chains to deeply participate in the ESG work of society and the community, on the one hand, to practice corporate social responsibility (CSR), on the other hand, to achieve the policy of corporate economic sustainability, jointly accelerate the green forwarding process, enable the world to reduce carbon emissions faster, achieve the “3060” carbon peak and carbon neutrality goals, and promote the sustainability of humans and nature.

-Will Legend supports the three UN “Rio Conventions” as important cornerstones for addressing the climate crisis.
+“Green-blueprint 1.5°C” supports the three UN “Rio Conventions” as important cornerstones for addressing the climate crisis.
 With the nation’s continued development, China has ranked first in power generation capacity in the world.
 In 1949, the annual power generation was only 4.3 billion kilowatt hours.
 Today, the figure has reached 9.5 trillion kWh (over 2,000 times growth).
 What is even more amazing is that renewable energy already accounts for one-third of society’s electricity consumption.
 As the largest country in photovoltaic power generation, and wind power installed capacity, China’s development of green energy is an important measure to deal with global warming and climate change.
 Will Legend believes that plans organized and led at the social and community levels can be implemented more effectively.
-Through glacier, land and ocean conservation and education programmes, we connect different sectors to take actions to jointly respond to the pressing global challenges, so that the public and next generations will pay more attention to the “Health” of the Earth.
+By advocating for the “Integration of Glacier, Land, Ocean”, the “Green-blueprint” connecting the two places and different sectors to take action to address pressing global challenges, allowing the public and future generations to pay more attention to the health of the Earth.

 Save the Melting Glacier and Earth’s “Third Pole”